What’s the most important part of your job?

 What’s on the horizon for you?
 What do you most look forward to accomplishing?

-I'm on a quest for togetherness and alignment between the many teams in our agency.
-I believe that the increasing specialization of varying skills in the business of advertising can be leveraged to have what may see to be a contradictory effect; actually bringing different departments together, in closer alignment.
+I'm on a quest for strategic and operational alignment between the many teams in our agency.
+I believe that the increasing specialization of varying skills in the business of advertising can be leveraged to have what may see to be a seemingly opposite effect; bringing different departments together, into closer alignment.
+The trick is to make the work of specialists operationally efficient.
+Complex on the inside, simple on the outside.
+Brilliant results at efficient operational costs.
+Just that.